49 Newtownards Road

 Everything is included in this holiday; flights, transfers, 7 nights cruise with three meals daily, "all-inclusive" drinks package, a programme of excursions for you to select from, most pre-paid tips and, of course, the services of your host, Alan.
 You just need some spending money when you go ashore!

-Fares start from £1925, which is actually quite a deal when you add up what is included and compare it to anything similar that you can find.
+Fares start from £2095, which is actually quite a deal when you add up what is included and compare it to anything similar that you can find.
 "Belle de l'Adriatique" is so small that private balconies would be simply a waste.
-The deck is never more than a few steps away....and yes, your Lime Gin Fizz or your glass of sparkling wine will be waiting for you!
+The deck is never more than a few steps away....and yes, your Lime Gin Fizz or your glass of sparkling wine will be waiting for you!.....AND YOU'RE GETTING AN EXTRA NIGHT IN DUBROVNIK

 Our cruise takes us from Dubrovnik, around the Croatian Islands and also calls at Kotor, Montenegro.
 If you're up for good company, great craic and a unique holiday, why not join us!